itacyldev/QGIS-crtchk/README.md

-QGIS Plugin to synchronize SQLite databases to Cartodruid Synchronization services at ITACyL
+QGIS Plugin to synchronize SQLite databases to Cartodruid Synchronization services
 ============================

 This project contains a QGIS plugin to sincronize the SQlite databases of your project using CartoDruid Synchronization